lb3361/gigatron-os/sys1/README.md

 Use the up and down arrows to select a file or a directory.
 To enter a directory or execute a GT1 file, use button A, the right arrow, or the enter key.
 To return to the parent directory, enter the '..' directory or use the left arrow.
-When the program starts, it searched for a file named 'autoexec.gt1' and executes it right away if it is found.
+When the program starts, it searches for a file named 'autoexec.gt1' and executes it right away if it is found.
 Hold button B when the program starts to prevent this from happening.

 ### 3. Screenshots